rswindells/rswindells/README.md

 ## Ross Swindells

-Maths teacher turned web developer of 6 years now and no turning back! 👨🏼‍💻
+Maths teacher turned web developer of nearly 8 years now and no turning back! 👨🏼‍💻

 I'm an avid problem-solver with a passion for devloping web applications in JavaScript.
 I mainly work with Vue JS nowadays but my background was as a Full Stack PHP developer.